Alex Murdaugh prosecutor says storm of crimes made him a killer in closing argument

 ‘After an exhaustive investigation, there is only one person that had the motive, that had the means, that had the opportunity to commit these crimes,’ Creighton Waters told the jury

-Alex Murdaugh’s “gathering storm” of financial crimes, opioid addiction and years of “living a lie” culminated in the moment that he murdered his wife Maggie and son Paul, according to the prosecution’s dramatic closing statement.
+Alex Murdaugh’s “gathering storm” of financial crimes, opioid addiction and years of “living a lie” culminated with the moment that he murdered his wife Maggie and son Paul, according to the prosecution’s dramatic closing statement.

-In Colleton County Courthouse in Walterboro, South Carolina, on Wednesday, prosecutor Creighton Waters described how the once-powerful attorney had spent years “on the hamster wheel” avoiding accountabilty while he stole millions from his law firm and its clients.
+In Colleton County Courthouse in Walterboro, South Carolina, on Wednesday, prosecutor Creighton Waters described how the once-powerful attorney had spent years “on the hamster wheel” avoiding accountabilty as he stole millions of dollars from his law firm and its clients.

+While keeping up the pretence of a respected attorney and carrying on his prominent family’s legacy, he had actually been “living a lie” for the last decade and the “pressure became overwhelming”.

-The storm “crescendoed” to that fateful night on 7 June 2021 when Mr Murdaugh turned into a “family annihilator” and shot dead his wife and son on the grounds of the wealthy family’s sprawling 1,700-acre Moselle estate.
+The storm then “crescendoed” to that “day of reckoning” on 7 June 2021 when Mr Murdaugh turned into a “family annihilator”, shooting his wife and son dead on the grounds of the wealthy family’s sprawling 1,700-acre Moselle estate.

-“On June 7 2021 at the Moselle property in Colleton County Paul Murdaugh and Maggie Murdaugh were brutally and maliciously murdered at the kennels by the defendant Alex Murdaugh,” said Mr Waters.
+“On June 7 2021 at the Moselle property in Colleton County, Paul Murdaugh and Maggie Murdaugh were brutally and maliciously murdered at the kennels by the defendant Alex Murdaugh,” said Mr Waters.

 “After an exhaustive investigation, there is only one person that had the motive, that had the means, that had the opportunity to commit these crimes,” he said.